CBSR-Biobank/biobank/docs/client_manual_installation.md

 # Biobank client manual installation

-Please follow these instructions to manually install the Biobank thick client.
+Please follow these instructions to manually install the Biobank client software.
 These instructions apply for the following operating systems: Microsoft Windows, Apple Mac OSX, and Linux.
-Also, ensure that you use the correct version for your operating system if you are running the 64 bit version of the operating system.
+Also, ensure that you use the correct version for your Mac OSX or Linux if you are running the 64 bit version of the operating system.

 **_If you have not downloaded the client software file for your operating system, please go back to the previous document and download the client by selecting the appropriate link._**

-**_If you are using the client for Biobank version 3.9.0 or later on Microsoft Widnwos, you need to download and install the
+**_If you are using the client for Biobank version 3.9.0 or later on Microsoft Windows, you need to download and install the
 [Microsoft Visual C++ 2010 SP1 Redistributable Package (x86)](http://www.microsoft.com/en-us/download/details.aspx?id=8328)
 first._**